-Her work has been presented by Koubek Center, Miami Light Project, Perez Art Museum Miami, Latinx Project at New York University, and Alianza Cultural de Miraflores (Lima, Peru), among others.
-Her most recent interactive audiovisual performance exploring the future, technology and myth received a 2022 Knight New Work Award and a 2024 NALAC Fund for the Arts.
+Her work has been presented by Latinx Project at New York University, La Mama-Culture Hub (New York), Koubek Center, Miami Light Project, Perez Art Museum Miami, DORCAM and Alianza Cultural de Miraflores (Lima, Peru), among others.
+Bodies, technology and myth merged in her most recent performance ‘In my center, a cyborg seed’, which received a 2022 Knight New Work Award and a 2024 NALAC Fund for the Arts.

-Barba has also been awarded a 2025 WaveMaker Grant, a 2023 South Arts Individual Artist Grant, a 2023 Mentorship Award by the U.S. Latinx Art Forum and a 2019 Knight Arts Challenge Award.
+Barba has also been awarded a 2025 WaveMaker Grant, 2023 South Arts Individual Artist Grant, a 2023 Mentorship Award by the U.S. Latinx Art Forum and a 2019 Knight Arts Challenge.

-Barba’s projects are research-driven, and often engage in interdisciplinary collaboration and experimentation.
+Barba’s projects are research-driven, and her performances often engage in interdisciplinary collaboration with musicians, dancers, artists and technologists.
 She is a resident artist at Laundromat Art Space in Little Haiti, Miami.

 roxi25@gmail.com | @au_roxana